Skip to content

 Features:

-• Generator Dispatch plot displays a stacked time-series of active power dispatch (MW) by fuel type over all hours.
+• Generator Dispatch plot displays a stacked time-series of power dispatch by fuel type over all hours.

-• Fuel-type filter limit the table to selected fuel types.
+• Fuel-type filter limits the table to selected fuel types.

 Network Flows View (OPF Only)